Photo of a moth by Volker Schnäbele on Unsplash.

 I guess I really should say some bugs are cool.
-I’m not fond of fleas and ticks, for example.
+I’m not fond of fleas and ticks, or wood-boring insects for example.
 But check out the cool bug in the above photo.

 I was looking a different photo and stumbled across this one, which I took on my mobile…I guess it’s been a few months ago by now.
 On that occasion, I was going to lunch and I saw him (or her?) resting near the trunk of a car.
 I got really, really up close and personal with this guy, and he never flinched.
 He stood his ground and was still there when I finally went off to buy a sandwich.